- Our Courses

-CHESS is excited to announce new classes for the Winter/Spring semester, meeting for 16 weeks starting in January.
+Registration open through January 7th for new Winter/Spring semester classes at CHESS, meeting for 16 weeks starting in January.
 An updated Class Schedule is also available under the Courses tab.

 P.E.
 4-6 with GamePoint Athletics

 CHESS is pleased to be hosting this program run by GamePoint Athletics

 Our health and physical education program is written with the homeschool family in mind, and meets the needs of parents looking for a robust and comprehensive P.E. curriculum for their children.
 Our program is designed to teach elementary, middle, or high school students the skills and principles necessary for life-long athletic participation and competition in a wide variety of activities.
 These skills and concepts are useful to every person for living a vibrant, physically active lifestyle.
 There are 4 elements or pillars that make up our P.E program: 1) character education, 2) physical activity and why it’s important, 3) cooperative/team building skills, 4) social interaction.

 Using the Official SAT Study Guide, online resources, and other available resources we will practice taking the SAT test, figure out the strengths and weaknesses of each student, develop a plan to get each student ready for the test, review and practice.
 It is suggested that a student start studying 12-15 hours a week about 6-8 weeks before taking the test.
 If you are nearing your test date this class will boost your confidence and test taking skills.
 If you are not yet near your test date but are looking for ideas to help get you ready, this class will also help you learn how to study and how to get ready for when the test time arrives.
 Completion or current enrollment in at least algebra 2 is recommended.

 Career Exploration and Job Search Skills: Sandy Boemerman